CodingFlow/decorator-generator/README.md

 public struct WrapperList
 {
-    IDynamoDBContext dynamoDBContext; // name the field whatever you want, it isn't used.
+    // name the field whatever you want, the name isn't used, only the type is used.
+    IDynamoDBContext dynamoDBContext;
 }
 ```